AKCNN-Repo/DL-ImageAnalysis-streamlit-d2/README.md

 # DL-ImageAnalysis-streamlit-d2

-# Test run of dt2 instance segmentation on streamlit
+# Test run of dt2 instance segmentation using streamlit